AntoineAssal/School-Notes/COMP-346-OperatingSystems/Exercises.md

 Nope. if $m<n$, process $B$ will always be blocked because for it to iterate $n$ times it needs at least $n$ `goB` signals.
 So it will always get stuck on the $(m+1)$th run.

 ## Question 5
+>In a **swapping/relocation system**, the values assigned to the $<base, limit>$ `register` pair prevent one `user process` from writing into the `address space` of another user process.
+>However, these assignment operations are themselves `privileged` instructions that can only be executed in `kernel mode`.
+>
+>Is it conceivable that some operating-system `processes` might have the entire main memory as their `address space`?
+If this is possible, is it necessarily a bad thing?
+Explain.

+This is from memory management probably wont be on midterm.

 ## Question 6
 > Sometimes it is necessary to synchronize two or more processes so that all process must finish their first phase before any of them is allowed to start its second phase.